Noelkd/Mandelbrot---Pygame/README.md

 After reading http://warp.povusers.org/Mandelbrot/

-I created this simple pygame example to draw a Mandelbrot Set, Requires Pygame amd Python 2.7 ( not tested on any other versions, no idea if it would work)
+I created this simple example to draw a Mandelbrot Set, Requires Pygame, Python Imaging Library and Python 2.7 Not tested on any other versions of Python